 Elevation: 8,848.86 m (29,031.7 ft)

 The third highest peak in the world, the majestic Kanchenjunga, also spelt Kangchenjunga, is one of the most stunning mountains.
 Surrounded by Nepal, Sikkim and Tibet, Mt Kanchenjunga was first scaled in 1955 but since then has been declared sacred.
-Kanchenjunga' is a Tibetan name which means 'The Five Treasures of the High Snow'.
+Kanchenjunga is a Tibetan name that means 'The Five Treasures of the High Snow'.
 The treasures represent the five repositories of God, namely gold, silver, gems, grain and holy books.
-There are a lot of trekking routes in and around Kanchenjunga which will take you through woody forests and a serene countryside.
+There are a lot of trekking routes in and around Kanchenjunga which will take you through woody forests and serene countryside.

 The word Manaslu comes from the Sanskrit word manas, which means a person's soul, and Mount Manaslu can be reflected as exactly that - the soul of the mountain.
 Despite all the chaos around the mountain from the trekking expeditions conducted here every season, Manaslu has surprisingly held on to its pristine and untarnished beauty.
 Rising from a rugged terrain of ridges and frozen valleys, the double peaks of Manaslu opens up into the brilliant blue sky like a proud guardian looking over the Gorkha district.

 Standing at a height of 8516m, Lhotse is the fourth highest mountain in the world and among the mountains in Nepal.
 'Lhotse' means south peak as it is located just south of Mount Everest, but is an equally challenging trek and equally rewarding.
 This mountain is starting to become quite popular amongst trekkers and guides as it is not quite as crowded as the Everest expedition.

 Compare quotes from upto 3 travel agents for free